 The LISS partners have made significant strides to restore and protect Long Island Sound, giving priority to hypoxia, habitat restoration, public involvement and education, and water quality monitoring.

 - In 1998, the LISS adopted a 58.5 percent reduction target for nitrogen loads from human sources to the Sound by 2014, with interim five- and ten-year targets to assure steady progress.

 - In 2001, the EPA approved Connecticut’s and New York’s plan, called a Total Maximum Daily Load (TMDL), for achieving the 58.5 percent nitrogen reduction from point and nonpoint sources of pollution.

-- Upgrades to wastewater treatment plants have resulted by 2013 in a decrease of 97,690 pounds of nitrogen discharges per day to the Sound from peak years in the early 1990s (a decline of 46 percent).
+- Upgrades to wastewater treatment plants have resulted by 2014 in an annual reduction of 40 million pounds of nitrogen to the Sound from peak years in the early 1990s.

-- Since 1998, more than 1,400 acres as of 2013 have been restored in Connecticut and New York in the Long Island Sound watershed.
+- From 1998 to 2014, 1,615 acres of habitat, including tidal wetlands and forest, have been restored in Connecticut and New York in the Long Island Sound watershed.

-- Since 1998, more than 290 miles of river migratory corridors as of 2013 have been restored for anadromous fish passage by installing fishways and removing dams.
+- From 1998 to 2014, 317 miles of river migratory corridors have been restored for anadromous fish passage by installing fishways and removing dams.